tamaracvjetkovic/beauty-salon/README.md

 4) RECEPTIONISTS:
 Authority to schedule or reschedule treatments on behalf of clients.
 Access to data regarding the total number of treatments performed.
+#

 # How to start the application:
-After downloading all files, you can open the project in Java IDE and run the program/
+After downloading all files, you can open the project in Java IDE and run the program.
+#

 # How to use